 LG has said this year’s TVs will not be upgradeable to HDMI 2.1 inputs, and it is unlikely any other 2018 televisions will be either.

 But before you hold off the purchase of a TV this year, you also must consider this: most of the OTT streaming services carrying Atmos surround sound today – these include: Netflix, Amazon, Vudu etc. — are using the lossy Dolby Digital+ implementation of Dolby Atmos, leaving Ultra HD Blu-ray of HD Blu-ray players as the primary way to listen to Atmos-supporting soundtracks in a lossless Dolby TrueHD environment.

 So if you don’t have a TrueHD supporting NAS device, Blu-ray or Ultra HD Blu-ray player and plan not to get one, the chances are you won’t have any way of getting any Dolby Atmos/TrueHD content any way.
 Streaming Atmos/Dolby Digital+ is pretty munch the only available alternative.

 We can’t recommend highly enough the benefit of getting a full Dolby Atmos or DTS:X surround sound experience over both a full object-based audio surround sound speaker system playing a Dolby TrueHD sound track and then over one of LG’s Dolby Atmos-supporting 4K OLED or Super UHD LED LCD TVs.

-Both experiences are worth the effort and should help any listener understand the differences in the benefits of each approach, and the way you can enjoy the experience the most.
+Both experiences are worth the effort and should help any listener understand the differences in the benefits of each approach.

 By Greg Tarr